Anthony F. Arrigo

 M.A.
 Carnegie Mellon University

 B.S.
 Duquesne University

-Visual Rhetoric, Rhetorical Theory & Criticism, Technology and Culture, Multimodal Literacy, Technical Communication, Cultural Studies, Teaching With Technology
+Visual Rhetoric, Rhetorical Theory & Criticism, Cultural Studies, Multimodal Literacy, Technical Communication, Teaching With Technology

 Office: LARTS 301

 Dr. Anthony F. Arrigo received his Ph.D. in Rhetoric and Scientific and Technical Communication from the University of Minnesota, Twin Cities.
 He conducts interdisciplinary research that contributes to scholarship in rhetoric and communications studies, cultural studies, and environmental studies.
 Dr. Arrigo teaches undergraduate and graduate courses in visual rhetoric and visual communication, document design, rhetorical theory & criticism, and American popular culture, among others.
 He is the co-founder and coordinator of the English department's arts and culture magazine, Dart, and is the recipient of the 2012 Provost's Best Practices award for innovative uses of technology in the classroom.
 Dr. Arrigo is the author of Imaging Hoover Dam: The Making of a Cultural Icon (University of Nevada Press, 2014), and is currently working on seveal projects involving visual communication in State of the Union addresses, and visual representations of women in politics.